vanhoangkha/Networking-fundamentals/Day25_DynamicRouting.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9d2d7f88-a325-461f-99fd-0dc88ee23749)

-(R4 ADVERTISES to R2 who ADVERTISES to R1 who ADVERTISES to R3 - They add the Mạng Tuyến đường to R4 in their Tuyến đường TABLE)
+(R4 ADVERTISES to R2 who ADVERTISES to R1 who ADVERTISES to R3 - They add the Network Tuyến đường to R4 in their Tuyến đường TABLE)

-If the Mạng Tuyến đường breaks, the Tuyến đường is DYNAMICALLY REMOVED from the Tuyến đường TABLE
+If the Network Tuyến đường breaks, the Tuyến đường is DYNAMICALLY REMOVED from the Tuyến đường TABLE

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a477d438-f6cb-4a09-b66d-e07826755bd1)